charleskorn/charleskorn.github.io/_posts/2022-07-09-how-i-collect-telemetry-from-batect-users.md

 If you're interested in checking out the code for Abacus, it's [available on GitHub](https://github.com/batect/abacus), as is [the client-side telemetry library](https://github.com/batect/batect/tree/main/libs/telemetry) used by Batect.

+_Updated July 10 to include more details of the tools and services behind Abacus._